babymechanic/next-js-api/README.md

 Out of the box the supported strategies are:
 - Stop at first error in the chain
   - It will just use the `errorHandler` option that was passed which by default bubbles the error to the root.
 - Execute all even on error
+  - It will execute all the middlewares and route handler even on error
   - You need to make sure that you handle the error and return an appropriate response
   - The context `firstError` prop has the first error that occurred.
   - The `errors` prop will give all the errors.
 - Execute on error but skip the handler
-  - It will execute all the middlewares but skip the route handler
+  - It will execute all the middlewares but skip the route handler on error
   - You need to make sure that you handle the error and return an appropriate response
+  - The context `firstError` prop has the first error that occurred.
   - The `errors` prop will give all the errors.

 You can choose to implement your own custom strategy by implementing `IChainingStrategy` and using it instead